comradecid/weather_app/README.md

 #### My Thoughts
 I was thinking personally what would be interesting and different that wasn't "just another weather site".
-I made it something I would find useful personally as an avid fly fisherman in the middle of some of the best fishing in the world, why not incorporate weather, fishing report, and what sort of fly's are being used at the moment.
-I also wanted something visually attractive to capture your attention, and provide useful information to someone interested in these locations.
+I made it something I would find useful personally as an avid fly fisherman in the middle of some of the best fishing in the world.
+Why not incorporate weather, fishing report, and what sort of fly's are being used at the moment at these destinations.
+I also wanted something visually attractive to capture your attention, and provide useful information to someone interested in fly fishing, something to capture the grandeur of these locations in the Mountain West.

 I would probably incorporate images for each of the popular destinations that would be visually engaging, create that sense of desire to get away.
 I was able to utilize Vue.js to create the dynamic data being